Iluvitari/AZ104-Notes/Practice exam notes.md

 Proximity placements can only be associated with RGs in the same region.

 MFA usage model:
-Not possible to chage the usage model of existing provider
+Not possible to change the usage model of existing provider A new one must be created from new provider
+Cant change usage model after an MFA provider is created